 Moberg Pharma is a specialist pharmaceutical company focused on the commercialization of proprietary drugs based on proven substances.
 The goal is to take the company's main product, MOB-015, to a world-leading position in the treatment of nail fungus.
-In December, the Swedish Medical Products Agency announced that it had agreed that Sweden will be reference member state for Moberg Pharma AB's registration application.
-The plan is to receive the first market approval and launch MOB-015 in Europe in 2023.
+The plan is to receive the first market approval for MOB-015 in Europe in 2023.

 The company intends to repeat the journey that was made with Kerasal Nail[®], the company's first-generation nail fungus product, combining direct sales in the U.S. with strategic collaborations in a number of major regions.
 The most important markets for MOB-015 are expected to be the U.S., EU, Japan, Canada and China, all with approved patent protection through 2032.
+In addition to granted patents, the company also has ongoing patent applications which, if approved, could provide significantly longer patent protection.

 The results from clinical Phase 3 studies with 800+ patients indicate that MOB-015 has the potential to become the future market leader in the treatment of nail fungus.
-MOB 015 is developed based on Moberg Pharma's patented formulation technology, which facilitates the delivery of high concentrations of the proven antifungal substance terbinafine through the nail.
+MOB-015 is developed based on Moberg Pharma's patented formulation technology, which facilitates the delivery of high concentrations of the proven antifungal substance terbinafine through the nail.

-A total of five agreements with commercial partners are in place for MOB-015: Cipher Pharmaceuticals for Canada; Taisho Pharmaceutical Co., Ltd in Japan; Allderma in Scandinavia; Dong-Koo Bio & Pharma Co., Ltd, the market leader in dermatology in the Republic of Korea; and Bayer AG, a world leader in the OTC fungus treatments with the brand Canesten, for Europe.
+A total of five agreements with commercial partners are in place for MOB-015: Cipher Pharmaceuticals for Canada; Allderma in Scandinavia; Padagis in Israel; Dong-Koo Bio & Pharma Co., Ltd, the market leader in dermatology in the Republic of Korea; and Bayer AG, a world leader in the OTC fungus treatments with the brand Canesten, for Europe.
 The agreements give these partners exclusive rights to market and sell MOB-015 in their respective markets, while Moberg Pharma has production and supply responsibility.
-Within the framework of the agreements, Moberg Pharma could receive milestone payments of up to a total of USD 120 million upon successful development and commercialization, in addition to compensation for delivered products.

-The company's aim is to receive its first market approval and launch MOB-015 in 2023.
+The company's aim is to receive its first market approval and initiate launch for MOB-015 in 2023.
 We estimate the market potential at USD 250-500 million, with a large part of sales expected to come from the high-priced U.S. prescription drug market.